Anti-VEGF: Neovascular age-related macular degeneration

 By May 2012, anti-VEGF treatment with Avastin has been accepted by Medicare, is quite reasonably priced, and effective.
 Lucentis has a similar but smaller molecular structure to Avastin, and is FDA-approved (2006) for treating MacD, yet remains more costly, as is the more recent (approved in 2011) aflibercept (Eylea).
 Tests on these treatments are ongoing relative to the efficacy of one over another.

 Research

 VEGF is also inhibited by thiazolidinediones (used for diabetes mellitus type 2 and related disease), and this effect on granulosa cells gives the potential of thiazolidinediones to be used in ovarian hyperstimulation syndrome.

-A Cochrane Review seeking to determine the effectiveness of anti-VEGF agents such as ranibizumab and bevacizumab on lowering intraocular pressure in patients with neovascular glaucoma was inconclusive, as more research is needed to compare anti-VEGF treatments with conventional treatments.
-A 2017 review update found moderate evidence that in patients with diabetic macular edema, aflibercept may have advantages in improving visual outcomes over bevacizumab and ranibizumab, after one year.
+The evidence base supporting the use of anti-VEGF agents such as ranibizumab and bevacizumab on lowering intraocular pressure in people with neovascular glaucoma is inconclusive, as more research is needed to compare anti-VEGF treatments with conventional treatments.
+There is also limited amounts of evidence from clinical trials that invesitgated at the effectiveness and also the safety rating associated with using anti-VEGF medications for more than a year for treating diabetic macular oedema.
+There is also no evidence that it improves mortality from any cause.

-Anti‐VEGF subconjunctival injections have been proposed as a means of controlling wound healing during glaucoma surgery, however the evidence for or against this therapeutic approach is limited and several studies are ongoing.
+Anti-VEGF subconjunctival injections have been proposed as a means of controlling wound healing during glaucoma surgery, however the evidence for or against this therapeutic approach is limited and several studies are ongoing.